For Adventure Lovers: 9 Exciting Things To Do In The Smoky Mountains

 The Magic Of The Smoky Mountains

 The Smoky Mountains, true to their name, wear a shroud of mystical blue fog that heightens their age-old allure.
-This ageless range of mountains holds a mesmerizing mosaic of sights – verdant woods stretching to the horizon, valleys plunging into deep shadows, waterfalls leaping in cascades, and a veritable zoo of wildlife going about their business.
-Whether you’re an ardent admirer of Mother Nature, a thrill-seeker with a penchant for adrenaline, or a reflective wanderer, the Smoky Mountains extend a warm welcome.
+This ageless range of mountains holds a mesmerizing mosaic of sights.
+It offers verdant woods stretching to the horizon, valleys plunging into deep shadows, and waterfalls leaping in cascades.
+It also has a veritable zoo of wildlife going about their business.
+Whether you’re an admirer of Mother Nature, a thrill-seeker, or a reflective wanderer, the Smoky Mountains extend a warm welcome.

 The charm of the Smokies lies in their staggering diversity.
 Imagine a bustling feathered metropolis of over 200 bird species, an underwater neighborhood of 50 fish species, 39 varieties of reptiles slithering and basking, and 65 kinds of mammals scampering and prowling.
 This bursting-at-the-seams diversity paints a vibrant canvas of life, a cornerstone of the Smoky Mountains experience.